pawanit17/springboot/README.md

 }
 ```

+# Project LOMBOK
+- Used to avoid boilerplate code.
+- Getters, Setters and Constructors are removed and appropriate annotations are marked at the class level or at the attribute level.
+- LOMBOK is a jar file that can be used outside of Spring Framework as well.

-# Database Connections
+# JPA
-- JPA is Java Persistance Architecture, which is a specification.
+- JPA is Java Persistance API, which is a specification.
 Spring Data JPA is the Spring implementation of the same.
+- ORM - Java Class mapped to RDBMS Table, Class Attributes to Columns and Class instances to rows.
+Hibernate is one such ORM implementation.
+- Hibernate / JPA abstract vendor lockin / direct dependency and you are free to move to a different Database.
+- JPQL are database independent queries.
+- JPARepository is a combination of CrudRepository and PagingAndSortingRepository.

+Entity classes,
+Service classes,
+Response classes,
+Repository classes.